-HI will not, knowingly, provide funds, economic goods or material support to any entity or individual designated as "terrorist" by the international community, and will take all reasonable steps to safeguard and protect its assets from such illicit use.
+HI will not, knowingly or recklessly, provide funds, economic goods or material support to any entity or individual designated as "terrorist" by the international community or Affiliate domestic governments, and will take all reasonable steps to safeguard and protect its assets from such illicit use.

-3.4.3 Risks-based due diligence procedures, internal control and Audits.
+3.4.3 Risks-based due diligence procedures, Internal control and Audits.

-HI implements rigorous financial and procurement controls, along with appropriate checks and balances, including internal and external auditing, and detection-for unlawful activities as set in "HI Anti-fraud, bribery, and corruption policy" and its internal detection, which includes:
+Rigorous financial and procurement controls, along with appropriate checks and balances, including internal and external auditing and detection as set in "HI Framework for detection measures for unlawful activities" which includes: